TripleMint/little-bbl/README.md

 ## Help me help you

 Questions?
 Improvements?
 Issues?
-Use the [github issues tracker](https://github.com/Suitey/little-bbl/issues).
+Use the [github issues tracker](https://github.com/TripleMint/little-bbl/issues).

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Suitey
+Copyright (c) 2014 TripleMint

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in